octahedron00/NoteBamboo_TextEditor/README.md

 }
 ~~~

-That's how this program works.
+That's all, that's how this program works with span.